 The secret ingredient in my homemade cleansing balm is unrefined shea butter.
 It’s a powerful emollient, has a comedogenic rating of zero, and is rich in antioxidant vitamin E. It has an earthy, nutty scent that can be personalized with natural fragrances like vanilla essential oil or rose otto.
 Another option is to buy pre-scented shea butter, like I did.

 I love Out of Africa’s vanilla shea butter.
 It has only two ingredients: unrefined shea butter and vanilla planifolia bean oil.
 Coming from someone who is pretty sensitive to chemical fragrances, it smells absolutely heavenly without the headache or irritation — like warm vanilla cupcakes.

-On its own, I found that shea butter is too thick to easily remove makeup — but paired with coconut oil, it becomes the perfect makeup “melting” cleansing balm.
+On its own, I found that shea butter is too thick to easily remove makeup.
+But paired with coconut oil, the texture softens just enough, and it becomes the perfect makeup “melting” cleansing balm.
 It’s very simple, but it works!

 - Virgin coconut oil (or refined, deodorized coconut oil, if you don’t like the smell of coconut)

 - Unrefined shea butter (I love Out of Africa’s Vanilla Shea Butter, but it also comes in Lavender, Grapefruit, Verbena, and Unscented.